An inside/outside Ramsey theorem and recursion theory: Reverse mathematics preliminaries

 \begin{Lemma}[{\cite{SimpsonSOSOA}*{Lemma~III.1.3}}] The following are equivalent over $\rca$. \begin{enumerate} \item $\aca$.

 \item If $f \colon \Nb \imp \Nb$ is an injection, then there is a set $X$ such that $\forall n(n \in X \biimp \exists s(f(s) = n))$. \end{enumerate} \end{Lemma}

 For a set $X \subseteq \Nb$, $[X]^2$ denotes the set of two-element subsets of $X$.
 It is often convenient to think of $[X]^2$ as $\{(x,y) : x,y \in X \andd x < y\}$.
 A function $c \colon [\Nb]^2 \imp \{0,1\}$ is called a \emph{$2$-coloring of pairs}. \emph{Ramsey's theorem for pairs and two colors} states that for every $2$-coloring of pairs, there is an infinite set $H$ such that all pairs made from the members $H$ have the same color.
 Such an $H$ is called \emph{homogeneous} for $c$.
 Ramsey's theorem for pairs and two colors famously decomposes into the conjunction of its \emph{stable version} and the \emph{cohesive principle}.
+Stable Ramsey's theorem for pairs is in turn equivalent to the principle $\Dd^2_2$, which formalizes the assertion that for every set that can be approximated in a $\bm{\Delta}^0_2$ way, there is either an infinite subset of the set or an infinite subset of the set's compliment.

 \begin{Definition}{\ } \begin{itemize} \item \emph{Ramsey's theorem for pairs and two colors} $(\rt^2_2)$ is the following statement.
 For every $c \colon [\Nb]^2 \imp \{0,1\}$, there is an infinite $H \subseteq \Nb$ and an $i \in \{0,1\}$ such that for all $(x,y) \in [H]^2$, $c(x,y) = i$.